 Tilda Swinton is basically the David Bowie of film, a multi-faceted, eccentric chameleon who is equally comfortable in experimental, art house cinema, character-driven indies as she is in massive blockbusters.
 It helps that she's a spitting image of the late Bowie, too

 .
-In a 30-plus-year career, between acting, performance art, theatre and more, it's less that Swinton has gotten increasingly adventurous and more that now even mainstream audiences have come to accept her frequent innovations and daring transformations.
-She has arguably pulled her biggest gambit yet in Luca Guadagnino's "Suspiria," opening Oct.
-26. Here's how Swinton has evolved.
+In a 30-plus-year career, between acting, performance art, theatre and more, it's less about Swinton being increasingly adventurous and more about how even mainstream audiences have come to accept her frequent innovations and daring transformations.
+Here's how Swinton has evolved.

 British Film Institute